The Radical Money Manifesto

 Jesus has a much bigger agenda for how you use the money he entrusted to you.
 Jesus issues a radical manifesto for citizens of the kingdom of heaven.
 He offers freedom from fretting, justice for the poor, and investment opportunities with eternal pay-offs.
 Whatever it costs, Jesus promises it will be worth it.

-Rev Dr Joseph William Black is a church historian who has been training leaders for African churches since 2000.
+Dr Joseph William Black is a theologian and church historian who has been training leaders for African churches since 2000.
 His passion for stewardship came from serving the churches of Ethiopia and Kenya, including pastoring the largest English-language church in Ethiopia.
 He brings a unique biblical and historical perspective to the subject, with a BA from Duke University, an MDiv from Gordon-Conwell Theological Seminary, and a PhD in history from the University of Cambridge.

 This book gives a fresh, culturally relevant perspective on stewardship and generosity.
 Christian generosity is so strategic – God has already given his people more than enough to resource his kingdom. – Robert Collins, CFA, Global Managing Director of TrustBridge Global, formerly with the National Christian Foundation and Goldman Sachs Asset Management